 There is no road to despotism more sure or more to be dreaded than that which begins at anarchy.”

 —Alexander Hamilton’s “Tully No. II” for the American Daily Advertiser, Philadelphia, August 26, 1794

 What are the major arguments put forward by Hamilton in this document?
 Who do you think his audience is?

-Relationships with Indians were a significant problem for Washington’s administration, but one on which white citizens agreed: Indians stood in the way of white settlement and, as the 1790 Naturalization Act made clear, were not citizens.
-After the War of Independence, white settlers poured into lands west of the Appalachian Mountains.
-As a result, from 1785 to 1795, a state of war existed on the frontier between these settlers and the Indians who lived in the Ohio territory.
-In both 1790 and 1791, the Shawnee and Miami had defended their lands against the whites who arrived in greater and greater numbers from the East.
+Relationships with Native Americans were a significant problem for Washington’s administration, but one on which White citizens agreed: Native Americans stood in the way of White settlement and, as the 1790 Naturalization Act made clear, were not citizens.
+After the War of Independence, White settlers poured into lands west of the Appalachian Mountains.
+As a result, from 1785 to 1795, a state of war existed on the frontier between these settlers and the Native Americans who lived in the Ohio territory.
+In both 1790 and 1791, the Shawnee and Miami had defended their lands against the Whites who arrived in greater and greater numbers from the East.
 In response, Washington appointed General Anthony Wayne to bring the Western Confederacy—a loose alliance of tribes—to heel.
 In 1794, at the Battle of Fallen Timbers, Wayne was victorious.
 With the 1795 Treaty of Greenville (Figure 8.8), the Western Confederacy gave up their claims to Ohio.